VIRTUAL STOREFRONT PLATFORM LICENSE AGREEMENT

 9.3.
 Injunctive Relief.
 The parties acknowledge that a breach of this section 9 will cause the damaged party great and irreparable injury and damage, which cannot be reasonably or adequately compensated by money damages.
 Accordingly, each party acknowledges that the remedies of injunction and specific performance shall be available in the event of such a breach, in addition to money damages or other legal or equitable remedies.

 10. Responsibility for Operation of Portal.
-The parties agree that Customer, and not Company, is solely responsible for the operation of the Portal.
 The role of Company is only to provide the Platform and the Services.
 Company does not act as a fiduciary, business or legal advisor, or co-venturer.
 Customer is solely responsible for ensuring that the Portal is operated in accordance with applicable laws, for monitoring the content displayed on the Portal, and for establishing the terms of its relationships with users of the Portal.
 Company is not responsible for any information or content displayed on or transmitted through the Portal.

 11.1.
 In General.
 The initial term of this Agreement shall be for 12 months, with the opportunity to extend for successive years (together, the “Term”), unless sooner terminated pursuant to this section 11 or other provisions of this Agreement providing for termination.